kamarain/body-measurement-network/README.md

 # Body Measurement Network

-This repository contains source codes for the experiments in the following paper:
+**Authors**

+* Johan Wirta - introduced the problem and provided the data
+* Song Yan - developed the main processing pipeline
+* Joni Kamarainen - re-wrote Python code and made the first baseline network (NET_SIMPLE_JONI)
+* Jori Vainola - optimized the network (NET_JORI)

+If you use any parts of the code or data, please cite our work:

- * Song Yan, Johan Wirta, Joni-Kristian Kämäräinen (2020): "Silhouette Body Measurement Benchmarks" In review
+ * Song Yan, Johan Wirta, Joni-Kristian Kämäräinen (2020): "Silhouette Body Measurement Benchmarks", In International Conference on Pattern Recognition (ICPR)

-If you use the code, data or even parts of them kindly cite our work.

  Running the code requires the following five steps:

  1. [Set up the environment](#set-up-the-environment)